Horlicks: Ingredients

 The main ingredient in the United Kingdom formulation is a mixture of wheat flour and malted wheat (46%), followed by malted barley (26%).
 As of 2019, the other ingredients include dried whey, calcium carbonate, dried skimmed milk, sugar, palm oil, salt, Anti-Caking Agent (E551), and a mixture of vitamins and minerals.
 The palm oil used is non-hydrogenated and certified by the Roundtable on Sustainable Palm Oil.
 The formulation may vary slightly depending upon the country.
 For instance, the Indian formulation does not contain oil, but does contain soy protein isolate.

 Advertising

-Dan Dare, Pilot of the Future serial sponsored by Horlicks in 1952 and heard Monday to Friday at 7:15 p.m. over Radio Luxembourg.
+Dan Dare, Pilot of the Future serial was sponsored by Horlicks in 1952 and was aired Monday to Friday at 7:15 p.m. over Radio Luxembourg.

 In 1961, Horlicks ran a television advertising campaign that featured Scottish entertainer Billy Raymond and an actress.
 The theme of the advert was "Horlicks – the food drink of the night."

 Horlicks was the sponsor of the Lum and Abner Show from 1934 to 1937.